DappDojo/ethernaut/README.md

 The goal of this level is for you to steal all funds from the contract by launching a re-entrancy attack.
 To do this you need to exploit a vulnerability in function withdraw.

 ### 11. **Elevator**
-In this challenge the attacker implements its own version of a function declared in an interface but never implemented.
+In this challenge the attacker implements its own version of a function declared in an interface.
+This function is not implemented.
 Never trust an external contract call.